-4. Read the "Software License Agreement" and click the I agree to the terms in the License Agreement button to agree to the terms.
+4. Read the "Software License Agreement" and click the I agree to the terms in the License Agreement button to agree to the terms, if you agree.
 Then click Next.

 5. Choose "destination location" for installation and click the Next button.